robbyandrews/blogapi/README.md

     "content": "Updated Content"
 }
 ```
-Using the `PATCH` method along with a JSON body and the id of the desired post, you can update the post with new content.
+Using the `PATCH` method along with a JSON body and the id of the desired post, you can update the post with a new author, and/or new content.
 A `PATCH` method was chosen over `PUT`  as the `PUT` method will replace the entire URI request, and `PATCH` will only replace the chosen items.

-**Delete a blog entry by id using DELETE (not yet implemented)**
+**Delete a blog entry by id using DELETE**
 ```HTTP
 DELETE /blogs/:id